 What it means for doctorate students

-It’s also crucial to understand the difference between a dissertation and a thesis because these terms are often confused.
+Understanding the difference between a dissertation and a thesis is crucial because these terms are often confusing.
 The first is typically required for a doctoral degree (PhD) and involves original exploration that contributes new knowledge to the field.
-A thesis is generally required for a master’s degree and involves exploration that demonstrates a student's understanding and ability to apply existing knowledge in their field.
+A thesis is generally required for a master’s degree and involves exploration demonstrating a student's understanding and ability to apply existing knowledge in their field.

 Why is it needed?